 The Psychological Assessment Clinic at the University of Northern Iowa is a not-for-profit training facility associated with the Clinical Science Psychology graduate (MA) program as well as the School Psychology graduate (Ed.S.) program.
 The clinic offers comprehensive, individualized psychological and educational assessments for all ages.
 Clinicians are graduate students who are supervised by Clinical, Counseling, and/or School Psychology faculty members.
-Dr. Seth Brown, Dr. Seong-In Choi, and Dr. Elizabeth Lefler are psychologists, and Dr. Nicole Skaar and Dr. Stephanie Schmitz are school psychologists.
+Dr. Seth Brown and Dr. Elizabeth Lefler are psychologists, and Dr. Nicole Skaar and Dr. Stephanie Schmitz are school psychologists.
 Drs.
 Brown, Lefler, Skaar and Schmitz are all faculty members at the University of Northern Iowa with specialized clinical and research interests in psychological assessment.

 The clinic has three main functions: